justnotherdev/justnotherdev/README.md

 - ✨ Coding since 2017
 - 🌱 Currently learning French 🇫🇷 and Japanese 🇯🇵
-- 📚 Training my DevOps and automation skills
+- 📚 Training my DevOps and automation skills (Strongly believe in Developer Experience)
-- 🎯 Looking forward to moving to Canada or USA and working on Big Tech Projects 🚀
+- 🎯 Looking forward to moving to Canada and working on Big Tech Projects 🚀
 - 🎲 Rider 🏍️ and Geek 🧙🏻‍♂️